 If you’ve only written terrible papers in the past, don’t worry, this is your chance to approach them differently.
 Never written one before?
 Believe you can write a great research paper and that you can learn how, if you’re willing to put in some effort.
 You got this!

 The next step is to set up a workspace for yourself.
-This might be at home on your couch, in a coffee shop, or in a library, but wherever you decide to set up, just remember to try to find a place where you won’t be distracted.
+This might be at home on your couch, in a coffee shop, or in a library, but wherever you decide to set up, just try to find a place where you won’t be distracted.
 For me, that place is the quiet section of my school’s library (because let’s be real, the temptation to Netflix binge is way too strong at home).
-Plus, there’s something about seeing other students focused on their work that helps me feel more motivated to do some work.
+Plus, there’s something about seeing other students focused on their work that helps me feel more motivated to get to work myself.

 Do this: Find a quiet workspace where you won’t be distracted.